7.13 Discrimination and Harassment Policy - Updated 3/4/15See version history

 4. Employees and students may participate in the College's mediation program as described in Policy 4.65 Mediation Program in situations regarding alleged discrimination or harassment after filing a Discrimination or Harassment Waiver of Formal Complaint.

 5. The Executive Director of Institutional Equity will maintain Waiver of Formal Complaint forms in a confidential file.
 The Executive Director of Institutional Equity will purge the Waiver of Formal Complaint form file after 24 months.
 If within a 24-month period multiple Waiver of Formal Complaint forms have been filed on an individual, the Executive Director of Institutional Equity has the discretion to initiate a formal investigation regardless of the individual waivers.

 In the event of a formal discrimination or harassment complaint, the following procedure will be followed:

-2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Executive Director of Equal Opportunity.
+2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Executive Director of Institutional Equity.